Register

 A properly drafted Option | Purchase Agreement allows you to:

-• Show investors and distributors clean chain of title
+• Show investors, distributors, and sales agents clean chain of title

-• Avoid disputes over ownership, credit, or backend
+• Avoid ownership, credit, and backend disputes with a complete indemnification structure

-• Convert development into a purchase cleanly when financing closes
+• Convert development into a purchase cleanly and quickly when financing closes

-This is the agreement that turns an idea into a viable project.
+This is the agreement that turns an idea into a viable project and keeps it viable through every stage of development.

 FAQ